Guide d'audit et de mise en œuvre des Normes Universelles de Gestion de la Performance Sociale et Environnementale

 Evidence to provide

-Specify the product or service’s purpose and terms that allow it to fit with life cycle needs.
+Specify the purpose and terms of all products/services that help clients to finance major life cycle events.

 Resources for indicator 3.B.5.3